Are you noticing blurred vision? Are you noticing increased difficulty with night time driving? These are some of the common symptoms of cataracts.

 Intraocular lens (IOL) implants come in a variety of designs.
 The typical IOL is a monofocal IOL.
 This type will only have one power, therefore it will generally provide clear vision at only one distance, either near or far.
 This is the most common lOL used.
 Monofocal IOLs are covered by major medical insurance.

 There are other lens options, but they are an additional fee above what is covered by medical insurance.
 Therefore, these options are called Premium IOLS.
 Premiums IOLs include Toric and Presbyopic lenses.

 A toric lens is designed to correct astigmatism prescriptions.
 Astigmatism is when vision is stretched in one direction, by correcting astigmatism then the vision will provide sharp and well-defined vision.

 A Presbyopic lens allows focusing at multiple distances, not just one, like the monofocal IOL.
 Presbyopic IOLs utilize different optical designs to provide the ability to focus at multiple distances.
 Some the lenses will bend light more/less depending on the distance to provide a clear image.
 Other presbyopic IOLS will actually move inside of the eye giving multiple fixations.

 This concludes our 3-part series on cataracts.
-If you feel your vision isn’t as clear as you want, please call to schedule a cataract consultation with one of our residency-trained doctors.
+If you feel your vision isn’t as clear as you want, please schedule a cataract consultation with one of our residency-trained doctors.